tzolnai/asrt/README.md

 # ASRT core

-The core code of ASRT script written in Python 3.
+The core ASRT script written in Python 3.
 This code includes all the basic functionality useful for an ASRT experiment, but it does probably not include everything which is needed for a specific experiment.
 Specific needs can be implemented in separate repositories \ forks.